FredySandoval/google-drive-api-usage-examples/vitepress-docs/docs/introduction.md

+---
+title: What is the Google Drive API
+---
 ## What is the Google Drive API?

 In simple words: it help us to send HTTP requests in a way that the Google servers can accept, allowing us to manipulate the the Google Drive files.